 (b) A Councilmember may remove a measure from the consent agenda at the Committee of the Whole meeting or at the legislative meeting before the vote on the consent agenda.

-(c) Measures removed from the consent agenda shall be considered as provided in Rule 312, except that the Chairman may first consider items removed from the consent agenda.
+(c) Measures removed from the consent agenda shall be considered as provided in Rule 315 or 316, except that the Chairman may first consider items removed from the consent agenda.

 (d) Before the vote on the consent agenda at a legislative meeting, and without objection from any other Councilmember, a Councilmember may request that a measure on the non-consent agenda be moved to the consent agenda.

 (e) Approval of the consent agenda during a legislative meeting will include the unanimous approval of all matters included in the consent agenda.
-If a Councilmember asks for his or her vote to be recorded on a particular measure, the measure shall be removed from the consent agenda.
+If a Councilmember asks for the Councilmember’s vote to be recorded on a particular measure, the measure shall be removed from the consent agenda.

 412. EMERGENCY LEGISLATION.